 We found that coyote and gray fox populations within the study regions were genetically diverse, with high heterozygosity and allelic richness for all sampling locations.
 These results are in line with other findings of canid genetic diversity throughout California (Sacks et al. 2008, Deyoung et al. 2009 Coen et al. 2015).
 High levels of genetic diversity suggest that both study regions support thriving populations of both species.

 It is unlikely that any of the focal highways form a complete barrier to movement for either species.
 There was no genetic structuring for coyotes or gray foxes across SR 49.
-Even for the more heavily trafficked highways in the East Bay and Sacramento regions (AADT average >180,000 and >84,000, respectively) coyotes exhibited no evidence of genetic structuring relative to side of highway.
+Even for the more heavily trafficked highways in the East Bay and Sacramento regions (AADT average >180,000 and >84,000, respectively), coyotes exhibited no evidence of genetic structuring relative to side of highway.

 In the Sierra Nevada foothills study area, both STRUCTURE and pairwise FST analysis indicated presence of only a single coyote population.
 This result was unexpected because an extensive network of camera traps in the study area has not observed coyotes using crossing structures in the Sierra Nevada foothills study area (F. Shilling, unpublished data).
-However, it is possible that coyotes using higher elevation crossing structures (northeast of our study area), as discovered using camera traps (F. Shilling, unpublished data), migrate into and reproduce in the study area.
+However, camera traps have revealed that coyotes are using higher elevation crossing structures (northeast of our study area), (F. Shilling, unpublished data).
+These coyotes could be migrating into and reproducing in the study area.
 Additionally, the American River bike trail, which follows a riparian corridor along the Sacramento River from Folsom Lake into the city of Sacramento, may provide passage across I-80.

-If highways were disrupting gene flow, we would expect to see distinct populations corresponding to each side of the study highway.
-For example, if the East Bay highways were impermeable to gene flow, we would expect to see three distinct populations of coyote, corresponding to the west side of I-680, the east side of I-680, and south of I-580/west of I-680 (Figure 3).
-In contrast, Structure analysis found only two genetic clusters in the East Bay and they did not correspond to opposite sides of the highways (Figure 2).
-Similarly, gray fox showed no evidence of genetic structuring relative to side of SR 49, with members of each cluster spanning both sides of the highway.
-These genetic clusters identified by Structure corresponded to family groups rather than side of highway.
-The presence of close relatives in a sample can create spurious patterns of population structure and create Hardy Weinberg disequilibrium.
-The fact that we found no significant genetic differentiation due to highways within the East Bay study region supports our conclusion that the finding of two genetic clusters is an artifact of having close relatives in W680 sample location.

 As coyotes showed no evidence of genetic structuring across large, highly trafficked highways, it was expected that this adaptable species would exhibit genetic connectivity across a smaller highway with a lower average traffic rate (AADT <20,300).
 In comparison, gray fox populations were expected to show evidence of disrupted genetic connectivity due to the presence of SR 49.
 Whereas coyotes have been shown to inhabit a wide range of human-modified habitats, including heavily urbanized cities, gray fox, tend to be more elusive, and less frequently observed in heavily modified human settings (Lombardi et al. 2017).